ssrwpo/uglifyjs2/README.md

 removal could affect your project's behavior, this package allows you to minify your code while developping.

-In your `package.json`, add the following option to activate minification while in development mode:
+In your `package.json`, add the `development` option to activate minification while in development mode:
 ```json
 "uglifyjs2": {
   ...